ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-Custom-Panel/RViz-Custom-Panel.rst

      // Create a button and a label for the button label_ = new QLabel("[no data]");
      button_ = new QPushButton("GO!");
-     // Add the button to the GUI layout layout->addWidget(label_);
+     // Add those elements to the GUI layout layout->addWidget(label_);
      layout->addWidget(button_);

      // Connect the event of when the button is released to our callback,
-     // so pressing the button results in the callback being called.
+     // so pressing the button results in the buttonActivated callback being called.
-     // Create a callback such that when our button is released the buttonActivated callback is called.
      QObject::connect(button_, &QPushButton::released, this, &DemoPanel::buttonActivated);
    }